VrepitSaNya/MiniProject/README.md

 Ane is a large village near Jelgava and located on the Lielupe river.
 Ane is famous for its abundance of clay and the production of bricks.
-motivation:
+Motivation:
-Bring tourism to Ane,
+bring tourism to Ane,
-Bring attention to its history,
-Make an available website.
+bring attention to its history, make an available website.
-things to implement:
+Things to implement:
-A simple website,
+a simple website,
-Images of the village,
-A brief history of the village,
+images of the village,
-List of spots for tourists to visit.
+a brief history of the village, list of spots for tourists to visit.
-benefits:
+Benefits:
-Bringing tourism and attention to the village,
-Helping local businesses find more customers, Preserving local tradition and history,
-Possibly attracting more people to become residents.
+bringing tourism and attention to the village, helping local businesses find more customers, preserving local tradition and history, possibly attracting more people to become residents.